thameera/vimv/README.md

 ## Usage

 1. Go to a directory and enter `vimv`.
 A Vim window will be opened with names of all files.
 2. Use Vim's text editing features to edit the names of files.
-For example, search and replace a particular string.
+For example, search and replace a particular string, or use visual selection to delete a block.
 3. Save and exit.
 Your files should be renamed now.

 ## Screencast